kazerthekeen/sitemap_generator/README.md

 This version is a port of his fine program to Python 3.

 ## Update

-These are my changes to the program, most of the work was done by Ehler, This is forked from his repository here: https://git.b-ehlers.de/ehlers/sitemap_gen All I have done currently is hardcode some link exceptions so it doesn't duplicate things based on filter parameters.
+These are my changes to the program, most of the work was done by Ehler, This is forked from his repository here: https://git.b-ehlers.de/ehlers/sitemap_gen All I have done so far is minor changes to how blocking works to expand it for query strings.
+There might be a better approach but it works.

 ## Requirements